 Margaret Atkinson, Director of Development & Community Relations, Winston Prouty Center for Child & Family Development

 The Hunger Council last met on July 10th, and had a strategic conversation on the most effective ways to raise awareness of hunger in the community and solutions.
 A new subcommittee was formed to explore this project.
 The group also heard updates from the Healthy Harvest Network and the Out of School Subcommittee.
 The meeting agenda is available HERE and meeting minutes are available HERE.

 upcoming hunger council of the windham region meetings:

 Hunger Council membership is open to all community members.
-Contact Jenna O'Donnell, Hunger Council Manager, at email@example.com for more information.
+All meetings will be held from 9:30 - 11:30 at Holton Hall at the Winston Prouty Campus in Brattleboro unless otherwise noted.
+Contact Jenna O'Donnell, Hunger Council Manager, at firstname.lastname@example.org for more information.

 The Out-of-School Time Subcommittee has created resources for schools to share with students and families about accessing food during breaks.
 See those resources here.

-The Food Pantries and Food Shelves Sub-Committee created a Healthy Foods Donation Guide in 2014, aimed at helping increase the nutritional quality of food donated to food shelves, pantries, or drives.
+The Food Pantries and Food Shelves Sub-Committee created a Healthy Foods Donation Guide in 2014 and updated in 2016, aimed at helping increase the nutritional quality of food donated to food shelves, pantries, or drives.